Positively Transform Healthcare with a Doctor of Nursing Practice Degree in Systems Leadership

-Our interactive online classroom with synchronous components, in which you learn alongside others virtually or in person, allows you to earn your DNP in as few as 15 months and begin advocating for healthcare change.
+Our interactive online classroom includes synchronous components, in which you learn among a cohort of peers in a virtual environment, that allow you to earn your DNP in as few as 15 months and begin to spearhead healthcare change.

-Graduate from the CCNE-accredited DNP program empowered to advocate for patients and the nursing profession competently and compassionately.
+Graduate from our CCNE-accredited DNP program empowered to advocate for patients and the nursing profession competently and compassionately.

 The robust curriculum and experienced faculty in Carlow’s low residency online DNP degree program challenge you to improve nursing practice and be a changemaker in your chosen area of expertise.
 Founded on the values of the Sisters of Mercy, our program encourages service-oriented scholarly work in collaboration with academic practice partners.Explore Curriculum